How to Choose an Electricity or Natural Gas Plan

 6 simple steps to pick a plan and switch your energy company

 Homeowners and businesses in Energy Choice states know they have the freedom to compare electricity and natural gas energy rates, but often aren’t sure how to choose the right energy plan or how to switch energy suppliers.
-They also wonder why they should compare energy rates and choose a new plan to begin with.
+They also wonder why they should compare energy rates and change to a new plan to begin with.

-If you are in an Energy Choice state and do not shop for energy plans from alternative suppliers, you are missing an opportunity to secure predictable energy bills, avoid seasonal rate fluctuations, and choose clean energy options
+If you are in an Energy Choice state and do not shop for energy plans from alternative suppliers, you are missing an opportunity to secure predictable energy bills, avoid seasonal rate fluctuations, and choose clean energy options.

 Energy Choice states include: